Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

     will load a suitable set of target modules for the node you're on again.
 But any customisations that you did for cross-compiling will be lost.
--   Similarly in the LUMI stacks, as the `LUMI` module itself is reloaded, it will also reload a partition module.
-However, that partition module might not be the one that you had loaded but it will be the one that the LUMI module deems the best for the node you're on, and you may see some confusing messages that look like an error message but are not.
+-   Similarly in the LUMI stacks, as the `LUMI` module itself is reloaded, it will also reload a `partition` module that would be the one for the node it is on.
+You may see messages from that process.

+    However, the `partition` module that was loaded also gets reloaded in the process.
+Now some versions of LMOD did so in the wrong order, and that caused problems.
+With the current version though the `partition` module is reloaded after the `LUMI` module so the state you had before the `module purge` is correctly restored.

 ### Changing how the module list is displayed